The Company: Paid 2 Save Network

 This company was founded in 2008 by David Sterling and distributes health and wellness products through an mlm business model, their primary focus is on essential oils.

-According to BestCompany.com David Sterling used to be part of an mlm company called ‘Young Living’ that also specialises in essential oils.
-There have been legal battles concerning the alleged use of Young Living trade secrets in producing doTERRA’s range, however this was never proven by the courts.
+According to BestCompany.com David Sterling used to be part of an mlm company called 'Young Living' that also specialises in essential oils.
+There have been legal battles concerning the alleged use of Young Living trade secrets in producing doTERRA's range, however this has never been proven.